 According to Gary, “I merely took the Aviation formula and tweaked it a little.
 I used Cointreau instead of maraschino, and lime instead of lemon juice.
 Why lime?
 I had no lemons.”
 Finding his reasoning sound, I went about crafting myself a cocktail.

-I started with Plymouth Gin, which is my go-to gin when making a new drink, and Rothman and Winter’s Creme de Violette, a violet flower liqueur that became available to the U.S. market in 2007.
-The end result was a pretty tasty cocktail, with the vibrant orange flavor of Cointreau and the soft, violet flavor of Creme de Violette complementing each other well.
+I started with Plymouth Gin, which is a solid go-to gin when making a new drink, and Rothman and Winter’s Creme de Violette, a violet flower liqueur that became available to the U.S. market in 2007.
+The end result was a pretty tasty cocktail, with the vibrant orange flavor of Cointreau and the floral Creme de Violette complementing each other well.
 Both were kept in check by the half ounce of lime juice, which tempered the drink’s sweetness to a very manageable, pleasant level.
 Gary may be onto something here.

 1 1/2 ounces gin

 1/2 ounce Cointreau

 1/2 ounce Creme de Violette

 1/2 ounce fresh lime juice

 Shake with ice, and strain into a chilled Champagne flute.